julian-st/julian-st/README.md

 In order to find lost devices with the MAC adress you can run a ARP request or send a packet to your subnet ending with .255

-With the file profinet-setip-onepacket.pcap the IP adress is set to 192.168.0.3
+With the file profinet-setip.pcap the IP adress is set to 192.168.0.3